pcm720/nhddl/README.md

 - `<NHDDL launch directory>/nhddl.yaml` (__might be case-sensitive__ depending on device)
 - `mcX:/NHDDL/nhddl.yaml` (memory cards, __case-sensitive__)
 - `mcX:/NHDDL-CONF/nhddl.yaml` (memory cards, __case-sensitive__)
-- `massX:/nhddl/nhddl.yaml` (BDM devices)
+- `massX:/nhddl/nhddl.yaml` (BDM devices, if any of BDM modes are enabled)
+- `mmceX:/nhddl/nhddl.yaml` (MMCE devices, if MMCE mode is enabled)

-This file is _completely optional_ and must be used only to force video mode in NHDDL UI or switch NHDDL to a single device mode.
+This file is _completely optional_ and must be used only to force video mode in NHDDL UI or set NHDDL device mode.
 By default, default video mode is used and all BDM devices are used to look for ISO files.

 To disable a flag, you can just comment it out with `#`.